 DoorDash’s main marketplace product consists of four core components:

-o A dasher app
+-A dasher app

-o A consumer app
+-A consumer app

-o Merchant services and software
+-Merchant services and software

-o Backend logistics that organize everything
+-Backend logistics that organize everything

-Dashers: DoorDash’s Dasher app lets couriers keep track of financial goals and offers them full visibility of order information before accepting.
+Dashers: DoorDash’s Dasher app lets couriers keep track of financial goals and offers them complete visibility of order information before accepting.
 Also, it highlights that Dashers can deliver without a car and that it’s possible to work for DoorDash when the platform’s running.

 Consumer: In 2018, DoorDash launched a membership known as DashPass, which goes for $9.99 a month and gets the consumer free delivery from eligible partner merchants.
 DashPass and other enhancements have allowed DoorDash to lower customer charges by 20% since the third quarter of 2017.

 Then again, it might not be wise to overinvest in merchant tools.
-Restaurants regularly promote their menus across various platforms to get the widest reach.
+Restaurants regularly promote their menus across various platforms to get the broadest reach.
 That trend looks like it’s here to stay, presenting meta-players with an opportunity to simplify planning across platforms.